Juan-Jones/earnonlinemoney/content/blog/get-paid-on-twitch.md

 Twitch boasts over 31 million daily active users and more than 7 million unique streamers each month.
 It's no surprise that people are eager to monetize their time on the platform.
 But making money on Twitch isn't just about logging hours.
 It’s about strategy, engagement, and leveraging the right tools.

-Anyone can technically earn on Twitch, its a open [idea to make money]({{< relref "digital-income-ideas" >}}), but success depends on building an audience.
+Twitch is Anyone can technically earn on Twitch, its a open [idea to make money]({{< relref "digital-income-ideas" >}}), but success depends on building an audience.
 Even if you’re not a top-tier streamer pulling in thousands of viewers, smaller streamers—often called micro-influencers—can still monetize effectively with the right approach.

 ## Ways to Earn Money on Twitch